About Author

 BIOGRAPHY

 Patty Perrin, who writes under the pen name P.T.L.
 Perrin, grew up in Europe as a military brat and speaks several languages.
 She enjoys the diversity of people and their cultures.
 Her TETRASPHERE tetralogy was written for teens and young adults but is enjoyed by people of any age.
+Her award-winning DRAGON GUILD series is for anyone who likes fantasy with dragons, strong female leads, and a touch of romance.

 P.T.L.
 (Patty) Perrin's Books